abbgrade/wok_hooks/README.md

 ## Comments

-The comment system is based on wok subpages, so it will work for blogposts but not for the blog itself.
+The comment system is based on wok sub pages, so it will work for blog posts but not for the blog itself.

 ### add_mails_to_comments

 Loads comments from IMAP.
 The referenced page is defined by the page slug as mail subject.
-So an simple mailto-link and an for-loop for the comments in the page HTML will be neccessary to have comments in the page.
+So an simple mailto link and an for-loop for the comments in the page HTML will be necessary to have comments in the page.

 #### Example Config